 |Residency Available at OSU/Columbus Zoo/The Wilds|

-The Ohio State University / Columbus Zoo and Aquarium / The Wilds
+Ohio State University College of Veterinary Medicine, Columbus Zoo andf Aquarium, The Wilds

 Address (City, Street, State/Province, Zip)

 1920 Coffey Road, Columbus OH 43210

 Primary Contact Email, Phone

 Number of Positions Available

 On what date will this position next be available?

 Letter of intent, curriculum vitae, three letters of recommendation and veterinary school transcripts

 To be eligible for the program, a candidate must possess a DVM or equivalent professional degree and be eligible to receive a license to practice veterinary medicine in the state of Ohio.
 Veterinarians with one or more years of experience working with zoological species will be preferentially considered.